-- 4.24 There are no proposals for development of this field under this planning brief. - 4.25 The site planning requirements covering all the Trust's land include : - (i) a landscaped acoustic barrier parallel to the M6 motorway and accommodated on Parcel E. - (ii) provision of footpaths as per Vincent and Gorbing's drawing no. 4491/413B. - (iii) new and replacement tree planting in accordance with a landscape plan and specification to be approved.
+- 4.24 There are no proposals for development of this field under this planning brief. - 4.25 The site planning requirements covering all the Trust's land include : - (i) a landscaped acoustic barrier parallel to the M6 motorway and accommodated on Parcel E. - (ii) provision of footpaths as per drawing no. 4491/413B. - (iii) new and replacement tree planting in accordance with a landscape plan and specification to be approved.